toppers/hakoniwa/content/en/prototypes/ros-robot.md

 +++
-description = "Example of simulation by collaboration between ROS and Hakoniwa" bref = "Example of simulation by collaboration between ROS and Hakoniwa" title = "ROS control robot simulation" draft = false weight = 200 toc = true
+description = "Example of simulation by collaboration between ROS and Hakoniwa" bref = "Example of simulation by collaboration between ROS and Hakoniwa" title = "ROS controlled robot simulation" draft = false weight = 200 toc = true